Get the newsletter.

 Ingredients

-• Food-grade fresh edible flowers, such as rose petals or pansies
+• 24 (or any quantity) food-grade fresh edible flowers, such as rose petals or pansies

 • 1/2 cup sugar